AlexOla-NG/Projects/easybank-landing-page-master/README-template.md

 ### Useful resources

+- [How to Create a Toggle Menu | resource 1](https://www.youtube.com/watch?v=yytscwxx1pk) - This helped me understand how hoisting affected the hamburger menu.
+I really liked this pattern and will use it going forward.
 - [Example resource 1](https://www.example.com) - This helped me for XYZ reason.
 I really liked this pattern and will use it going forward.
 - [Example resource 2](https://www.example.com) - This is an amazing article which helped me finally understand XYZ.
 I'd recommend it to anyone still learning this concept.